michaelschung/apod-map/README.md

 This app is publicly hosted as a [Render](https://render.com/) app -- click above to check it out!

-Note: the app relies on the [OpenAI API](https://platform.openai.com/docs/overview) to extract location data.
-By default, this is using my personal API key, so apologies if that runs out of credits.
+Note: the app relies on the [Anthropic](https://docs.anthropic.com/en/home) and/or [OpenAI](https://platform.openai.com/docs/overview) APIs to extract location data.
+By default, this public site is using my personal OpenAI API key, so apologies if that runs out of credits.

 ## Technical overview

 - The map displays a calendar month of pins at a time, with a default of the current month.
 - The month range is fed into NASA's [APOD API](https://api.nasa.gov/), which returns a JSON blob of APOD data.
-- The JSON blob is then fed through the [OpenAI API](https://platform.openai.com/docs/overview), which does its best to extract location data.
+- The JSON blob is then fed through an LLM (Anthropic or OpenAI), which does its best to extract location data.
 - Finally, the location data is plotted onto the map as clickable pins.
 - (Additionally, each month of processed data is stored via [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database).
 Previously-processed months are fetched directly from the database to save on API calls.)

 ## Running locally

-*Please note: Running APOD Map locally requires that you provide 1) your own OpenAI API key, 2) your own NASA API key, and 3) your own MongoDB Atlas connection string.*
+*Please note: Running APOD Map locally requires that you provide 1) your own Anthropic/OpenAI API key, 2) your own NASA API key, and 3) your own MongoDB Atlas connection string.*

 Clone this repo and enter the home folder.